Gowiem/terraform-workshops/intermediate-terraform/exercises/06/README.md

 We have our alias `secondary_region` provider for aws.
 Which means we can override resources to use this provider instead of the default one which is

 ```
-provider "aws" {
+provider "aws" {}
-  version = "~> 2.0"
-}
 ```

 and, as a refresher, we're not setting the region on this default provider block, which means it'll use the `AWS_DEFAULT_REGION` environment variable as the region that we set up when we initialized our Cloud9 server environment.
 If that environment variable weren't set, we'd be prompted for the region to use for that block.

 So, we can use our secondary provider accordingly along with our default one, but we need to tell resources or modules to use this provider instead of our default.

 The `provider = aws.secondary_region` within the `aws_key_pair` resource is called a meta-argument, or some argument that terraform core defines common to all resource types.
 Any resource types support this argument, instructing it to use an alternate provider config instead of the default one setup up by the default provider block for that resource type.
-I encourage you to look at and experiment more with meta arguments [for resources](https://www.terraform.io/docs/configuration/resources.html#meta-arguments), [data sources](https://www.terraform.io/docs/configuration/data-sources.html#meta-arguments), and [modules](https://www.terraform.io/docs/configuration/modules.html#other-meta-arguments) during experimentation time today.
+I encourage you to look at and experiment more with meta arguments [for resources](https://www.terraform.io/docs/language/resources/syntax.html#meta-arguments), [data sources](https://www.terraform.io/docs/configuration/data-sources.html#meta-arguments), and [modules](https://www.terraform.io/docs/language/modules/syntax.html#meta-arguments) during experimentation time today.

 Let's go ahead and apply this configuration and see what happens